SongXuan5754/final-project./README.md

 ## Challenge
 1. The most tricky part is how to make vibration and neo-pixel works as the same time.
 2. How to detect pulse sensor in human body except ear and finger.
+## Things I consider
+What can I detect with a sensor?
+What are its limitations?
+Do those opportunities and limitations work with my concept?
+How can I embed as much as humanism in my design
+How can I make technology unobtrusive, or even artistic Physical data visualization
 ##Project Timeline:
  1. WEEK1:
 - April 3 Order the components